rahulrai-in/thecloudblog/tcb/content/post/Three Fundamental Components of a Reusable NET Microservices Platform/index.md

 We will use [Serilog](https://serilog.net/) to implement the logging component.
 Serilog is a structured logging library for .NET.
 [Serilog enrichers](https://github.com/serilog/serilog/wiki/Enrichment) are used for enriching the log events with additional information.
 Enrichers can be specified using the `Enrich.With` fluent API of the Serilog `LoggerConfiguration`.
 We will use the following enrichers in our implementation:

-1. **Log context enricher**: This enricher is used to dynamically add and remove properties from the ambient [log context](https://github.com/serilog/serilog/wiki/Enrichment).
+1. **Log context enricher**: This enricher is used to add and remove properties from the ambient [log context](https://github.com/serilog/serilog/wiki/Enrichment) dynamically.
 2. **Span enricher**: [This enricher](https://github.com/RehanSaeed/Serilog.Enrichers.Span) adds the span unique identifier, parent span unique identifier, ASP.NET trace identifier to the log event.

 Create a .NET Core class library named `Microservices.Platform` and add the NuGet packages `Microsoft.Extensions.Hosting`, `Serilog.AspNetCore`, and `Serilog.Enrichers.Span` to it.
 Add a class named `HostBuilderExtensions` to the project and add the following code to it: